-The next election is the Municipal General Election, on Tuesday November 5, 2019.
+The next election is the Federal Primary Election, on June 2, 2020.

 On the day of the Election, all on-campus residents, except those few who live in Cadbury House, will be able to vote on campus, inside the Facilities Management building.